arufars/api-blue-archive/README.md

 # Blue Archive API

 This is a simple API for the game Blue Archive.
-It is currently in development and is not ready for use.

 baseurl: https://api-blue-archive.vercel.app